 You will sign up for it as if it were a course (MAT 330), but notice that it is worth 0 credit hours on the schedule.
 Then during that semester you will take and submit it through the standard online course management system, Blackboard.
 This is the only math course that you sign up for as a credit/no credit option rather than for a letter grade.

 In a word, yes.
-You must have the prerequisites for the course you want to take, of course.
-There is a non-degree seeking undergraduate application at the Admissions page, and it is a faster application process.
-You can often register (at www.uis.edu/registration ) within a day or so after completing the application.
+You must have the prerequisites for the course you want to take, of course, and since the department will not have received transcripts for non-degree seeking students, you may need to scan and email us proof that you have the prerequisites.
+There is a non-degree undergraduate application at the Admissions page, and it is a faster application process.
+You can often register within a day or so after completing the application.
 However, you will not qualify for the e-tuition rate without degree-seeking status.
 Non-degree students are limited to taking a total of 12 hours of coursework.

-Double-check the tuition chart—the costs will probably be prohibitive for you if you are out of state.
-Also, the math courses fill up very quickly in registration, so coming in late in the registration period and quickly filling out a non-degree seeking application may still not get you into the class you want.
+Double-check the tuition—there is a calculator for an accurate estimate of tuition and fees at the registration website.
+The cost could be prohibitive for you if you are out of state.
+Also, some math courses fill up very quickly in registration, so coming in late in the registration period and quickly filling out a non-degree seeking application may still not get you into the class you want.

-And– a caution: if you plan to take some courses as a non-degree seeking student and then apply for a degree program here, it is entirely at the discretion of the program whether they accept those previous courses as degree requirements.
-Depending on the program’s policies, you may end up taking the courses twice.
+And– a caution: if you plan to take some courses as a non-degree seeking student and then apply for a degree program later, it is entirely at the discretion of the program whether they accept those previous courses as degree requirements.
+Depending on the program’s policies, you may end up taking the same course twice.

 UIS online math and all the UIS online programs are very much grounded in our forty-year history of traditional on-campus programs—they have the same instructors, content, and schedule.
 They are not “alternative” in any way except delivery of lessons.
 Our students do not start midway through semesters, “learn at their own pace”, test out of core courses, or finish a course in just a couple of weeks.